backand/docs/source/includes/_common_use_cases.md

 ### Restricting access to the token object
 As the token object gives users a lot of power within your application, it is important that you restrict access to the `token` object in your app's API.
 Follow these steps to update the `token` object's security, restricting access to administrators only:

-1. Open the Security tab of `token` object
+1. Open the Security tab of the `token` object

 2. Click on 'Override the Security Template' and set it to `true`